LATIN AMERICAN POLITICS

 In class, we will be looking using the LatinoBarometer's online data analysis tool (https://www.latinobarometro.org/latOnline.jsp) to compare Latin Americans political attitudes and behaviors.
 Before you come to class on Tuesday, review the short screencast that I will post in this area soon.
 It explains what the LatinoBarometer and will give you a summary of the kind of work you will doing in class.

-Note: We won't address the day's focus question or any of the readings listed below unit Thursday; I am assigning them now so that your workload for the week is split up into two blocks so that you don't have too much assigned for Thursday:
+Note: We won't address the day's focus question or any of the readings listed below until Thursday or perhaps even a day later; I am assigning them now so that your workload for the week is split up into two blocks so that you don't have too much assigned for Thursday:

 • Vanden and Provost, Chp.
 2, "Early History."
 Read the opening chapter pages up to the section "Early Colony."